skip to Main Content

-Crop protection research during this season has again been challenging with various logistic issues.
-A number of important projects were completed, and the phytosanitary research facility (PHYLA) is nearing completion.
-Research on polyphagous shot-hole borer was initiated and a multidisciplinary programme spanning several disciplines has been proposed and instituted in part.
+Crop protection research during this season has again been challenging.
+A number of projects were completed during the season, and the phytosanitary research facility (PHYLA) is now fully functional.
+Research on invasive insects, including polyphagous shot hole borer was initiated.
+Research is focused on monitoring and finding preventative treatments.

 Matthew Addison